PrashanthKumarM/Rameses-Autoplayer/README.md

 				$ python rameses.py 3 .x......x 5

-(Based on the problem statement in Assignment 2 of CSCI B-551 Elements of Artificial Intelligence by Professor David J Crandall, Indiana University, Bloomington)
+(Based on the problem statement in CSCI B-551 Elements of Artificial Intelligence by Professor David J Crandall, Indiana University, Bloomington)